 While no self-report tool is fool proof, we find value in this scientifically validated questionnaire.
-Feel free to find out how you score.
+Your score may indicate your starting phase.

 Greater Than 19

 Research indicates that you may have breathing behavior that would benefit from Phase 1 (Foundation) work.
 Reach out if you would like help connecting to a practitioner.